 Their experiences reveal that in the most horrible and hopeless situations imaginable, young people can rely on their courage, faith, and smarts — and sometimes sheer luck — to pull them through.
 Their legacy of survival is a powerful testament to courage in the face of hatred.

-Any teacher who has a Scholastic account can also order this book for you by calling 800-SCHOLASTIC and asking for item number 966996.
+Any teacher who has a Scholastic account can order books for you on scholastic.com or by calling 800-SCHOLASTIC and asking for item number 978-0-439-66996-0.

 Led by dictator Adolf Hitler, the Nazi Party in Germany in the 1930s and ’40s believed that certain people — particularly Jews, Gypsies, homosexuals and the disabled — were inferior and didn’t deserve to live.